hbctraining/scRNA-seq/lessons/05_SC_clustering_cells_SCT.md

 The **output of the model** (residuals) is the normalized expression levels for each transcript tested.

-Sctransform automatically adjusts for sequencing depth (nUMIs); however, there are other sources of uninteresting variation in the data that is often specific to the dataset.
+Sctransform automatically regresses out sequencing depth (nUMIs); however, there are other sources of uninteresting variation in the data that is often specific to the dataset.
 For example, for some datasets, cell cycle phase may be a source of significant variation, while for other datasets it isn't.
 Before you would regress out variation due to cell cycle phase, you would need to check whether cell cycle phase is a major source of variation in the data.

 ### Cell cycle scoring